-- If the parties are married when the child is born, the husband is considered the child’s legal parent.
+In New York State, if the parents are married when the child is born, the husband is the child’s legal father.

 Can I file for paternity?

-- the child's mother
+- Child's mother

 How do I file for paternity?

-You can file a paternity petition in the Family Court in the county in which the child lives.
-Use the Court’s free Do-It-Yourself (DIY) paternity petition program to make your court papers.
+1. File a paternity petition in the Family Court in the county where your child lives.
+It is free to file in Family Court.

 What is a divorce?

 Divorce is the legal ending of a marriage by court order.

-There are two types of divorces:
+There are 2 kinds of divorces:

 Can I get a divorce?

-- Adultery: Your spouse commits adultery.
+- Adultery: Your spouse committed adultery.